Most probable paths for developed processes: Submersions

-With a similar approach, we have the following. \begin{proposition} If the same assumptions as in Proposition~\ref{prop:Lifted1}, the curve $\check{\gamma}$ is singular if and only if it is a the projection of a solution of \eqref{singular} with $\lambda_0$ vanishing on $E+\calV$. \end{proposition}
+With a similar approach, we have the following. \begin{proposition} Under the same assumptions as in Proposition~\ref{prop:Lifted1}, the curve $\check{\gamma}$ is singular if and only if it is the projection of a solution $\gamma$ of the equations \eqref{singular} for singular curves on $M$, which in addition satisfies $\lambda_0$ vanishing on $E+\calV$. \end{proposition}

 \begin{remark} For Proposition~\ref{prop:Lifted1} and Proposition~\ref{prop:Lifted2}, if we are only interested in finding lifted formulas for singular curves and most probable paths on $N$, we can without loss of generality assume that $E = \calH$, as $E\cap \calV$ will play no role in the equations.
 We can also simplify to $u_t = h \check u_t$ \end{remark}